St Leger Bevill Ensn 62d Regt, his signature in a letter to Horatio Gates dated Rutland, Massachusetts, 28 July 1779

 J. KEITH, D. A. G.

 Bevill was soon recaptured.
-Fellow British officer Lieutenant Thomas Hughes of the 53rd Regiment (and also a prisoner of war) went to visit him.
+Thankfully, fellow British officer Lieutenant Thomas Hughes of the 53rd Regiment (and also a prisoner of war) decided to visit his imprisoned comrade.
 According to Hughes's 12 September 1778 journal entry (A Journal by Thos: Hughes.
 E A Benians, ed.
 Cambridge University Press: 1947):

 Got…to Worcester [Massachusetts]—a pretty inland town.
 Went to the goal to visit an officer of the 62nd Regt—a Mr B—l, put in for breaking his parole.
 He was confin'd to the same room with a friend of Government—told us he was perfectly happy in his situation and did not seem to desire an enlargement.
 I believe the man is mad.